-□Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider.
+□ Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider.

+2024 Evidence of Coverage for UnitedHealthcare[®] Group Medicare Advantage (HMO) Chapter 3: Using the plan for your medical services

-☐Flu shots (or vaccinations. vaccines), COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia □Emergency s ervices from network providers or from out-of-network providers. attention that plan, or it is u network prov unforeseen m However, me considered u ded plan-covered services, which are services requiring immediate medical are not emergencies, provided you are temporarily outside the service area of the nreasonable given your time, place, and circumstances to obtain this service from iders with whom the plan contracts.
-Examples of urgently needed services are nedical illnesses and injuries or unexpected flare-ups of existing conditions. dically necessary routine provider visits, such as annual checkups, are not rgently needed even if you are outside the service area of the plan or the plan mporarily unavailable. temporarily o is services that you get at a Medicare-certified dialysis facility when you are utside the plan's service area.
-(If possible, please call Customer Service before service area so we can help arrange for you to have maintenance dialysis while .)
-Section 2.3 How to get care from specialists and other network providers • loctor who provides health care services for a specific disease or part of the body. kinds of specialists.
-Here are a few examples: □Oncologists o care for patients with cancer. □ Cardiologists care for patients with heart conditions. □Orthopedists care for patients with certain bone, joint, or muscle conditions.
-If the network sp ecialist wants you to come back for more care, please make sure those services
+□Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations.

+- Emergency services from network providers or from out-of-network providers. - □Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
+For example, you need immediate care during the weekend.
+Services must be immediately needed and medically necessary. - □Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+(If possible, please call Customer Service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.)

+Section 2.3 How to get care from specialists and other network providers

+A specialist is a doctor who provides health care services for a specific disease or part of the body.
+There are many kinds of specialists.
+Here are a few examples:

+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.